Nike Smoky Mountain Running Camp

 - Coaches are encouraged to accompany their cross country teams and attend the Coaches Workshop covering the latest in training and racing techniques.
 The workshop runs concurrently with the youth camp session.

-Alan Drosky continues his long association with SMRC and 2013 will mark his first year as Camp Director.
+Alan Drosky continues his long association with SMRC and 2018 will mark his sixth year as Camp Director.
 In 1982, he attended as a camper, and in subsequent years has served in a variety of roles at camp, from junior counselor to staff coach and guest speaker, to camp administrator and co-director.
 Drosky also has been the head coach of the men's and women's cross country teams for 23 years at Georgia Tech, and has been the head coach for women’s track & field for 19 years.View Alan 's Bio ⟩

 During his cross country tenure, Drosky has coached three NCAA All-Americans and eight individual NCAA qualifiers.
 In addition, he has had 37 All-South Region selections and 15 All-ACC performers.